Metal Gear Solid V: The Phantom Pain: Removed content

-Critics attributed the missing content to the disclosed tensions between Konami and Kojima during development; the general consensus was that Konami had given deadlines for the game's release, owing to Kojima's increasing spending on development.
-Data miners uncovered numerous other examples of content that had not been included in the game, ranging from gameplay features to audio files, although Jorge Jimenez of PC Gamer wrote it was possible that content had been cut for other expected reasons.
+Critics attributed the missing content to the disclosed tensions between Konami and Kojima during development.
+The general consensus was that Konami had given deadlines for the game's release, owing to Kojima's increasing spending on development.
+Data miners uncovered other examples of content that had not been included in the game, ranging from gameplay features to audio files.
+Jorge Jimenez of PC Gamer wrote it was possible that content had been cut for other expected reasons.
 Due to the perceived narrative flaws and evidence of removed story content, the game was labeled by critics as being unfinished.
 Conversely, GamesRadar+'s Dan Dawkins argued that what fans saw as being unfinished could have been deliberate on Kojima's part, and wrote that claims of the game being incomplete were neither right nor wrong.
 Speaking to IGN, Kojima stated that the new intellectual property he was developing since leaving Konami (later revealed as Death Stranding) would be "a complete game".
-After the announcement of Metal Gear Solid V: The Definitive Experience in 2016, which would include all previously released downloadable content, several fans took this as an opportunity to voice their concerns via Twitter about the missing content that had been uncovered, particularly with regards to Episode 51.
-Konami responded that Episode 51 had been removed in the early development stages of the game as it had not been intended to be a pivotal ending to the story, and that there were no future plans to have the mission available to play.
-In 2021, PC Gamer's Jorge Jimenez and Collider's Ernesto Valenzuela expressed the desire for a director's cut of the game that would include the removed content, though feeling that the possibility of one would be very unlikely.
+After the announcement of Metal Gear Solid V: The Definitive Experience in 2016, which would include all previously released downloadable content, several fans voiced their concerns via Twitter about the missing content, particularly with regards to Episode 51.
+Konami responded that Episode 51 had been removed in the early development stages of the game as it had not been intended to be a pivotal story ending, and that there were no plans to have the mission available to play.
+In 2021, PC Gamer's Jorge Jimenez and Collider's Ernesto Valenzuela expressed the desire for a director's cut of the game with the removed content, though feeling that the possibility of one would be very unlikely.